gggliuye/gggliuye.github.io/Philosophy/general/bio.md

 <a name="l2.4"></a>
 ## 2.4 Emergent Complexity

+Emergent Complexity:

-Two simple phases:
+* Two simple phases:
   1. "scouts" in a population explore an environment, and broadcast the news.
   2. other individuals wander randomly in their environment with a simple rule, regrading their response to the broadcast.
 * **properties**: no blueprint, no blueprint maker; follow few simple rules; active feedback; following randomness, etc.
-* **Scouts + quality-dependent broadcasting + rich-get-richer recruiting**. e.g. traveling-salesman ants, bees, human brain, slime molds. swarm intelligence.
+* **Scouts + quality-dependent broadcasting + rich-get-richer recruiting**.
+  * e.g. traveling-salesman ants, bees, human brain development, slime molds. swarm intelligence.

-Genes code the simple rules and some simple parameters.
+  * Genes code the **simple rules** and some simple parameters.
+  * Bifurcation system in **all** forms of fractals.
+* Parteo distribution - **Power Law** - 80:20 rule: approximately 80 percent of interactions occur among approximately 20 percent of the population.
+Highly adaptive in the biological world.

+Emergence & Free Will. **wrong link** (low level - no free will, while high level - free will):
+* Unpredictable in emergence is not indeterministic.
+* *Weak emergence*. <h>emergence is still constrained by the reductive bricks.</h> <u>You can be out of your mind but not out of your brain.</u>
+* Emergent systems cannot make the the bricks that built them stop being brick-ish.

+<a name="l2.5"></a>
+## 2.5 Quantum Indeterminacy

+Brownian motion : filled in the world, and influence various biology phenomena.

+Quantum Indeterminacy： (1) particle/wave duality; (2) entanglement and non-locality; (3) quantum tunneling.
+<u>the subatomic universe works on a level that is fundamentally indeterministic on both an ontic and epistemic level.</u>

+**Conclusions**: <h>there is no evidence that those sorts of quantum effects bubble up enough to alter behavior, and most experts think that it is actually impossible - quantum strangeness is not that strange, and quantum effects are washed away amid the decohering warm, wet noise of the brain as one scales up.</h> Even if it can happen, no one wants *random free will*.